Best Stratocasters 2025: Top Strat picks from Fender and Squier

 When choosing what we believe to be the best Stratocasters available right now, we combine our hands-on experience, user reviews and testimonies and engage in lengthy discussions with our editorial colleagues to reach a consensus about the top products in any given category.

 First and foremost, we are musicians, and we want other players to find the right product for them.
-So we take into careful consideration everything from budget to feature set, ease of use and durability to come up with a list of what we can safely say are the best Stratocasters on the market right now.
+So we take into careful consideration everything from budget to feature set, ease of use and durability to create a list of what we can safely say are the best Stratocasters you can purchase right now.

 Find out more about how we test music gear and services at MusicRadar.